 28. Committee proceedings

 All standing committees shall be appointed by the President.
-The President shall designate the chairperson of each standing committee and may also designate a vice chairperson of any standing committee when the President may deem it advisable.
+The President shall designate the chair of each standing committee and may also designate a vice chair of any standing committee.

-The chairperson of each standing committee of the Senate shall cause a record to be kept of every meeting of such committee, wherein shall be entered:
+The chair of each standing committee of the Senate shall cause a record to be kept of every meeting of such committee, wherein shall be entered:

 (a) The time and place of each committee meeting and every hearing had before the committee.